Our Research

 The Center for Reiki Research conducts scientific research at all levels important to scientific inquiry, from randomized controlled trials to practice-based effectiveness trials.
 Below are our some of our current and past Reiki research projects.

-Reiki for Healthcare Professionals Impacted by the Pandemic
+Reiki for Healthcare Professionals Impacted by the Pandemic (2023)

-We are currently collaborating with Reiki Medic-Care , a non-profit organization in the UK, to conduct a single arm pilot trial of remote Reiki for healthcare professionals (physicians, nurses, and ambulance paramedics) whose physical and/or mental health had been negatively impacted by COVID-19.
-Measures related to pain, anxiety, depression, sleep, and wellbeing are being assessed.
+Together with Reiki Medic-Care, we conducted a single arm pilot trial of remote Reiki for healthcare professionals (physicians, nurses, and ambulance paramedics) whose physical and/or mental health had been negatively impacted by COVID-19.
+The results revealed statistically significant decreases in stress, anxiety, and pain, and significant increases in wellbeing and sleep quality.
+The article abstract can be found here.

-Reiki for Psychological and Physical Health Symptoms
+Reiki for Psychological and Physical Health Symptoms (2019)

-Reiki for Knee Surgery Pain
+Reiki for Knee Surgery Pain (2017)

 Together with Drexel University, the University of Arizona, and Abington Memorial Hospital, we conducted a blind controlled pilot study investigating the effects of Reiki on 46 patients undergoing knee replacement surgery.
 Of the three groups, Reiki, Sham Reiki, and Standard of Care, only the Reiki group showed significant reductions in pain, blood pressure, respiration rate, and state anxiety, which provides evidence for a full-scale clinical study.
 The article abstract can be found here.
-We are obtaining funding to conduct a replication of this study with a larger sample size.
+We are obtaining funding to replicate this study with a larger sample size.

 Remote Reiki for Chronic Pain